Vizuri/aws-cli/README.md

 If you include your existing AWS config directory as a volume when running this then the cli is ready for use otherwise you might have to enter your credentials info.

-An example of running this image for a single AWS cli command follows.
+An example of running this image for a single AWS cli command (listing your s3 buckets) follows.

 `docker  run -v ~/.aws:/home/vizuri/.aws  vizuri/aws-cli s3 ls`

 If you want to enter the shell when using image do this:

 `docker  run -it -v ~/.aws:/home/vizuri/.aws --entrypoint=bash  vizuri/aws-cli`

+If you do not want to have to remember how to run this then try the following shell alias

+`alias aws="docker  run -it -v ~/.aws:/home/vizuri/.aws  vizuri/aws-cli"`

+After setting the alias all you need to do is the following

+`aws s3 ls`